Cypress Spurge

 Mechanical Control

-- Hand-pull infestations when the soil is moist; make sure you are wearing protective gloves and remove the entire root system.
+- Hand-pull infestations when the soil is moist, removing the entire root system.

-- Mowing or tilling at regular intervals can adequately reduce weed progression at first bloom; however, this can stimulate new growth.
+- Mowing or tilling at regular intervals (every 3 weeks) can adequately reduce weed progression at first bloom, but this can stimulate new growth if the mowing is not done regularly.
+Additionally, note that mowing will not eradicate the plant.

 Chemical Control

-- On small infestations, picloram or a combination of picloram and 2,4-D (applied before flowers emerge) has proven effective.
-However, note that picloram is not suitable for wet, coastal soils.
+- On small infestations, picloram or a combination of picloram and 2,4-D is also effective, but please note that picloram is not suitable for wet, coastal soils.

 - We recommend that any herbicide application be carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.